nasa-gibs/mrf/doc/MUG.md

 | CACHEDSOURCE |   | GDAL raster reference to be cached in the caching MRF being created |

-# APPENDIX D, Free-Form Create Options
+# APPENDIX D, Free-form Create Options

-In addition to the normal create options, MRF also supports a set of options that control features of only certain packing formats, or can be used to modify default behaviors.
+In addition to the normal create options which are applicable to all supported tile packings, MRF compressions also accept a set of options that control features of only specific packing formats, or can be used to modify default behaviors.
 The main difference between the create options and free-form options is that the latter are saved in the MRF metadata file and may apply when a file is read, not only when it is written.
 The free form options are not part of the GDAL interface, and as such they are not checked for correctness when passed to the driver.
 If a free form option doesn't seem to have the expected effect, the exact spelling should be checked, they are case sensitive.